roytang/blog/content/posts/2007/01/nameless-deck-does-not-win.md

 I went 2-3-drop, with the losses all going to aggro decks (2 Boros, 1 KarstenBot).
 The Boros matchup is winnable, but really tight, with no room for error.

-Anyway, with Planar Chaos coming out, my colors (Red/Green/Black) look like they&#8217;re getting a good boost, so hopefully I can further improve this deck.
+Anyway, with Planar Chaos coming out, my colors (Red/Green/Black) look like they&'re getting a good boost, so hopefully I can further improve this deck.
 And hopefully think of a better name.

  [1]: http://roytang.net/magic/2007/01/nameless-deck-wins/